-- Quality office space for local enterprises and start-ups
+- Quality office space for local enterprises and start-ups, now open

-- An energy efficient civic building with customer centre and council offices
+- An energy efficient civic building with customer centre and council offices, now completed

 - Landscaped public areas

-- 194 new homes, 40 per cent of which will be classed as affordable homes
+- 194 new homes, 40 per cent of which will be classed as affordable homes, being developed

-- A new cycle hub with changing/shower facilities and a café.
+- A new cycle hub with changing/shower facilities and a café, now completed.